tanpuer/SkiaUI2/README.md

    Other CustomsViews: Loading, Switch, Radio, Picker...
    PlatformView: render Android-Views such as WebView/EditText by SurfaceTexture/SkImage, just like Flutter.
                  render CameraView by ImageReader/ByteBuffer/SkRuntimeEffect.
+                 render 3D View by Filament(other engines can also supported)/SurfaceTexture/SkImage.
    ...
 8. scrollView: scroll, fling，for more optimizations.
 9. RecyclerView: adapter，ViewHolder，for more optimizations.